benjo-m/memowise/README.md

 - Run `flutter run`

 This repository also includes .apk and .exe files that can be found inside **build** directory.
 To run it that way just uzip the archive **fit-build-2025-01-16.zip**, password "fit" (it is split into 10 files, 20MB each because I could not upload it any other way because of **extremely slow** upload speed).
+### Testing the application
+To test the mobile application use the following credentials:
+- Username: user
+- Password: password

+To test the desktop application as **Super Admin** use the following credentials:
+- Username: super_admin
+- Password: password

+To test the desktop application as **Admin** use the following credentials:
+- Username: admin
+- Password: password

+### Important Notice: Database Access and Management Functionality
+Due to a misunderstanding of the project requirements, I implemented the desktop application in such way to provide full CRUD operations on **ALL** tables, rather than reference tables only.
+Because I don't even have any reference tables (Admin and Super Admin roles are just class properties IsAdmin and IsSuperAdmin), I decided to keep this feature but restrict it to **Super Admin** only.